BradleyArnott/gforces-assistant/README.md

 - Dropdown sprite generator
 - Check for links without trailing slashes
 - Check for elements that are overflowing the boundaries of the window
+- Gives you the unique page ID on each given area of a V10 site

 On V10 Sites (admin):